skiral/gilgamesh-proposals/README.md

 4. Press `Access`
 5. Select function -> `vote`
 6. In the `proposalId` field put the number of your selection, which is shown as the `ID:` on the voting interface
-7. Send the transaction. **No ETH or GIL is required to send**, but please ensure you have a very small amount of ETH (<0.001) to cover for the gas fee.
-The recommended gas limit is 100000.
+7. Send and sign the transaction.
+**Don't send any ETH,GIL or any ERC20 token**

 ## How to un vote from MyEtherWallet
 1. follow step 1 to 4 from previous section
 2. Select function -> `unVote`
-3. Send the transaction. **No ETH or GIL is required to send**, but please ensure you have a very small amount of ETH (<0.001) to cover for the gas fee.
-The recommended gas limit is 100000.
+3. Send and sign the transaction.
+**Don't send any ETH,GIL or any ERC20 token**